Darknet Markets 2023 Report: The Most Popular Hacked Accounts

 By Category

-The following table shows which categories of hacked account credentials are most popular on the darknet markets.
-Number of listings refers to the total number of accounts identified, regardless of whether they are listed separately or together.
+refers to the total number of accounts identified, regardless of whether they are listed separately or together.
 Any listings in currencies other than USD have been converted to USD in order to calculate average prices.

 By Brand

-The following table shows which hacked account credentials are most popular on the darknet markets in terms of individual brands.
+The following table shows which hacked account credentials were most popular on the darknet markets in terms of individual brands.
 It shows the top 20 only, to see the full list download the data sheet.

 Analysis